-Michael Beamer has been the dean of students at Bishop's since 2012.
-As dean, he is charged with overseeing all forms of non-academic support for the School, including the counseling and nursing offices, attendance, the advisory program, and student discipline.
-Michael works closely with the upper school class sponsors on co-curricular initiatives and chairs both the discipline committee and the student services committee.
+Michael Beamer is Bishop's Assistant Head of School for Internal Affairs after previously serving as Dean of Students from 2012-2020.
+As dean, he was charged with overseeing all forms of non-academic support for the School, including the counseling and nursing offices, attendance, the advisory program, and student discipline.
+Michael worked closely with the upper school class sponsors on co-curricular initiatives and chairs both the discipline committee and the student services committee.
 Before coming to Bishop's, he was the dean of students for four years and worked in the admission office for three years at Cate School in Carpinteria, California.
 Prior to his work in education, Michael served in the U.S. Navy for six years, deploying twice while on board the USS Elliot (DD-967), where he served as strike officer and navigator.

 Director of Admissions and Financial Aid

 Connecticut College - B.A.
 Endicott College - M.E.

 Kim Cooper has served as director of admissions and financial aid at Bishop’s since 2011.
 In this role, she is responsible for the recruitment and retention of a highly qualified, diverse student body of 800 and the strategic allocation of a $3.1 million financial aid budget.
 Kim has developed appropriate admission policies and procedures, led a creative branding process, pioneered a longitudinal study with the academic dean to analyze overall student achievement, and expanded outreach locally and nationally.
 Kim serves on the board of The Character Collaborative, Inc., a national initiative on advancing character in admissions.